carlssonk/cicd-toolkit/docs/rollback-s3.md

 1. Reads current deployment metadata from S3
 2. Extracts `prev-commit-hash-short` from metadata
 3. Verifies the previous version exists in S3
-4. Syncs the previous version to the main path
+4. Syncs the previous version to the latest path
 5. Updates metadata with rollback information

 ### Manual Rollback

 1. Validates the provided commit hash against git history
 2. Verifies the commit exists in S3 (was previously deployed)
-3. Syncs that version to the main path
+3. Syncs that version to the latest path
 4. Updates metadata with rollback information

 ### Metadata Updates

-After rollback, the main path metadata includes:
+After rollback, the latest path metadata includes:
 - `commit-hash-short`: Target commit (rolled back to)
 - `prev-commit-hash-short`: Previous commit (rolled back from)
 - `rolled-back-from`: Commit we rolled back from